The Compost Protocol

 Preventing Composting

-to prevent your notes from composting:
+To prevent your notes from composting:

 1. Create an Account

-the simplest solution:
+The simplest solution:

 ::login